 - We’ve trialled a number of different options for our online shopping service and believe that paper bags are the most workable, environmentally responsible option that we currently have available.

-- The Soft Plastic Recycling Scheme has resumed collections at 32 Countdown stores across Auckland, the Waikato, the Bay of Plenty, New Plymouth, Wellington and Christchurch.
-The Scheme is working with processor, Future Post, which converts the soft plastics collected into plastic fence posts and Second Life Plastics in Levin, .which converts it into garden edging and cable covers.
+- The Soft Plastic Recycling Scheme has resumed collections at a number of Countdown stores across Auckland, the Waikato, the Bay of Plenty, New Plymouth, Wellington and Christchurch.
+The Scheme is working with processors, Future Post in Waiuku, which converts the soft plastics collected into plastic fence posts and Second Life Plastics in Levin, .which converts it into garden edging and cable covers.

 - To make sure the amount the Scheme collects matches with New Zealand’s local capacity to process soft plastics, the Scheme owners decided that could only restart in phases.
 While the scheme may extend to other areas around New Zealand in the future, for now their focus is on developing a successful collection and processing system on a smaller scale that makes full re-use of all the plastic collected.